-Eggnog Bread Pudding with Spiced Rum Caramel Sauce: The ultimate comfort dessert bread pudding made with butter flake rolls with an eggnog based all topped with a spiced rum caramel sauce.
+This Eggnog Bread Pudding with Spiced Rum Caramel Sauce is made with butter flake rolls and an eggnog custard base.

 You know when someone sends you an email and you read it on your phone…only to mentally think you emailed back…but you didn’t?